 If using headphones, then always use the headphone output instead of the direct L/R audio output from the drum module (as the volume of the direct output will likely be too low).
 These headphone jacks are already pre-amplified, and the drum module will often have a separate headphone volume knob compared to the master volume.

-If you do not hear anything from the drum module, then make sure that the headphone knob is increased enough.
+If you do not hear anything from the drum module, ensure the headphone knob is increased enough.

 If you want to record electronic drums on your computer, then make sure to check out our guide on this topic.

 A speaker can also get the job done in amplifying your electronic drum set.
 The sound quality of regular speakers like this can vary wildly, and it’s better to use a proper PA system when playing gigs.